 - 1 and 1/2 cups grated cheddar cheese

 - salt and pepper to season

 - Preheat oven to 180C.
-Grease a large baking dish with a little extra virgin olive oil.
+Grease a large deep baking dish with a little extra virgin olive oil.

 - Cook the pasta according to packet instructions, and set aside.
 Finely chop the spring onions and set aside as well.

 - Drain and rinse the cannellini beans.
 Place in a blender or food processor with the milk, garlic powder, onion powder, cornflour, mustard and a very generous pinch of salt and pepper.
 Blend until smooth.

 - Place cooked pasta, all of the vegetables, tuna and spring onion in the baking dish.
 Make sure the tuna is flaked through rather than being in really large chunks.
 Pour over the milk mixture and add in half of the cheese.
 Stir everything together and then arrange evenly in the baking dish.

 - Sprinkle over the remaining cheese and bake for 30 to 40 minutes or until the cheese is fully melted and the top of the pasta bake is turning crispy and golden.

 Great recipe!
 I did the same as another person above and made a white sauce from scratch on the stove, before adding the whizzed up beans and cheese.
 Only amendment I’d make next time is to use fresh onion and garlic as I’m not that keen on the dried version.

 Hi Sian, thanks for taking the time to leave feedback!
 I also prefer fresh onion in most recipes 🙂 But went with dried for this one as I was aiming to make it as “convenient” as possible!